1. What are intelligent agents and how are they used in AI?

 b.
 Difficult Exploration

-In mining, we use artificial intelligence and science of robotics.
+In mining, we use artificial intelligence and the science of robotics.
 Also, other fuel exploration processes.
 Moreover, we use complex machines for exploring the ocean.
 Hence, overcoming the ocean limitation.

 c.
 Daily Application

 As we know that computed methods and learning have become commonplace in daily life.
 Financial institutions and banking institutions are widely using AI.
 That is to organize and manage data.
-Also, AI is used in the detection of fraud users in a smart card based system.
+Also, AI is used in the detection of fraud users in a smart card-based system.

-7. Why A.I is needed ?
+7. Why A.I is needed?

-There are some reasons behind its need.
-So, let us first compare differences between traditional Computer programs vs. Human Intelligence.
+Answer: There are some reasons behind its need.
+So, let us first compare the differences between traditional Computer programs vs. Human Intelligence.
 As it’s identified that normal humans have the same intellectual mechanisms.
 Moreover, the difference in intelligence is related to “quantitative biochemical and physiological conditions.”
 Traditionally, we use computing for performing mechanical computations using fixed procedures.
-Also, there are more complex problems which we need to solve.
+Also, there are more complex problems that we need to solve.

-8. What is Single Agent Pathfinding Problems ?
+8. What is Single Agent Pathfinding Problems?

-9. What Brute-Force Search Strategies ?
+9. What Brute-Force Search Strategies?

-This strategy doesn’t require any domain-specific knowledge.
+Answer: This strategy doesn’t require any domain-specific knowledge.
 Thus it’s so simple strategy.
 Hence, it works very smoothly and fine with a small number of possible states.